02 Knowledge

 National Insurance

-National Insurance contributions (NICs) are deducted from earnings above the Primary Threshold, currently £12,570 per year.
-The standard employee rate is 8% on earnings between that threshold and the Upper Earnings Limit, and 2% on everything above it.
-NICs fund state benefits including the NHS and, importantly, your State Pension entitlement.
-Each qualifying year of NI contributions builds your record towards the full State Pension.
+National Insurance contributions (NICs) are deducted from earnings above the Primary Threshold of £12,570 per year.
+The standard employee rate is 8% on earnings between that threshold and the Upper Earnings Limit (£50,270), and 2% on everything above it.
+NICs fund state benefits including the NHS, and they build your entitlement to the State Pension.
+One detail worth knowing: you start building qualifying years for State Pension at a lower threshold — the Lower Earnings Limit, currently £6,708 per year (£129 per week).
+If you earn between the LEL and the Primary Threshold you pay no NI, but the year still counts towards your State Pension record.
+Each qualifying year builds your entitlement towards the full new State Pension, which requires 35 qualifying years in total.

 Pension contributions